7 superstars who are taking surfing into the future

 For years and uninspired years the surfing media tried to predict who might become the next Kelly Slater.

-From Kelly and his Momentum Generation pals, the balance of surfing power was passed on to Australian trio Mick Fanning, Joel Parkinson and Taj Burrow before Hawaiian wunderkind John John Florence stepped into the breach.
-And while John John might be the closest we'll ever see to Kelly in terms of all round freakish surfing talent, a history of knee injuries and the arrival of the all-conquering Brazilian Storm – take a bow Gabriel Medina, Italo Ferreira and Filipe Toledo – have dampened his hopes of challenging the record books, never mind the fact that Kelly is still on tour all these years later.
+From Slater and his momentum generation pals, the balance of surfing power was passed on to Australian trio Mick Fanning, Joel Parkinson and Taj Burrow before Hawaiian wunderkind John John Florence stepped into the breach.
+And while Florence might be the closest we'll ever see to Slater in terms of all-round freakish surfing talent, a history of knee injuries and the arrival of the all-conquering Brazilian Storm – take a bow Gabriel Medina, Italo Ferreira and Filipe Toledo – have dampened his hopes of challenging the record books, never mind the fact that Slater is still on tour all these years later.

 In 2023, another changing of the guard is imminent.
-Is Kelly finally on his way out?
-Is John John keener to sail the seven seas than chase another title?
+Is Slater finally on his way out?
+Is Florence keener to sail the seven seas than chase another title?
 Has the Storm been weathered?
 Early WSL Championship Tour results might suggest so…

 On the women's side of proceedings, is the 15-year run of world title dominance from Stephanie Gilmore, Carissa Moore and Tyler Wright under threat?
 A young breed of female rippers would argue that this is only a matter of time.